The Elusive Predator of the Jungle

 - Dholes can jump over 2 meters high, making them excellent escape artists!

-- They are one of the only canid species that don’t bark – instead, they whistle!
+- They are one of the only canid species that don’t bark – instead, they whistle, thats why they also called as whistling dog

 - Unlike wolves, dholes rarely fight within their pack, maintaining peace through strong social bonds.